-The top five ways you can improve the tenant experience in your commercial office building
+The top 5 ways to improve the tenant experience in your commercial office building:

 - Simplify building and parking access for tenants